wintercms/docs/help-developer-guide.md

 1. Avoid short, 1 sentence, paragraphs.
 Merge short paragraphs and try to be a bit more verbose.
 1. Avoid short hanging paragraphs below code sections.
 Merge such paragraphs with the text above the code blocks.
 1. Use the inline `code` tags for everything related to code - variable names, function names, syntax examples, etc.
+1. Use code blocks (three backticks followed by the language of the block at the start of the codeblock and three backticks at the end) for code examples that are longer than a single line.
 1. Use the **strong** tag for everything else.
-1. Don't hesitate to make cross links to other documentation articles.
+1. Cross links to other documentation articles is highly encouraged.
 Adding links to the same article in the same paragraph is not necessary.
 1. See the [cms-pages.md](https://github.com/wintercms/docs/blob/main/cms-pages.md) or [cms-themes.md](https://github.com/wintercms/docs/blob/main/cms-themes.md) files for your reference.

 <a name="psr-exceptions"></a>